microsoft/sqlworkshops/sql2019workshop/README.md

 In order to complete this workshop you need to install the following software:

-- SQL Server 2019 Release Candidate or later.
+- Servicing Update for SQL Server 2019 RTM or later (https://support.microsoft.com/en-us/help/4517790/servicing-update-for-sql-server-2019-rtm).
 You can run all of the activities from this workshop on an installed SQL Server on Windows, Linux, or Containers.
 You can use the client tools on a separate computer or VM provided it has access to connect to SQL Server.
     - For **Modules 2, 3, and 4** you only need the database engine installed.
     - **Module 4** requires disk space to hold a database with a 5Gb data and 10Gb or 20Gb log file.
     - **Module 5** requires a Java SDK to be installed to compile the Java classes and the Machine Learning and Language Extensions feature to be installed.